In a large mixing bowl, beat together the butter and sugars until creamy.

 Meanwhile, mix the cornflour/cornstarch in 2 teaspoons of water and stir into the reserved marinade.
 Pour into a small pan and bring to the boil.
 Reduce the heat to very low and keep warm.

 Serve the chicken with rice, fine green beans and baked tomatoes accompanied with the teriyaki sauce.

 Peel, core and chop the apples.
-Put in a pan with 1 tablespoon water and gently cook for about 20 minutes until the fruit is very soft, stirring occasionally.
-Mash the fruit then whisk to make it fluffy.
+Put in a pan with 1 tablespoon water and gently cook for about 15minutes until the fruit is very soft, stirring occasionally.
+Transfer to a bowl and whisk to make the apples fluffy.
 Leave to cool, about an hour.

 Divide the apple between the glasses and smooth the tops.

 Stir the yogurt and then spoon on top of the apple.
-Refrigerate for 30 minutes to chill.
+Chill for 30 minutes.

-Meanwhile, heat a small frying pan/skillet over a medium heat and scatter in the oatmeal.
+Meanwhile, heat a small frying pan/skillet over a medium heat and add the oatmeal.
 Cook for a few minutes moving the oatmeal around constantly.
-Once it starts to colour and smells nutty it is ready.
+Once it starts to colour it is ready.
 Set aside to cool.

 Just before serving, sprinkle the oatmeal over the yogurt.